Engineering

 )

-Swarm — multiple peer agents coordinating on a shared task.
-Useful for tasks where parallel exploration produces better outcomes than sequential reasoning.
+Swarm is multiple peer agents coordinating on a shared task — useful where parallel exploration produces better outcomes than sequential reasoning.
+Imagine three architects sketching the same brief and reconciling at the end, versus one architect working alone.

 The Agent-as-Tool pattern is the one most production deployments end up using.
 The specialist agent typically runs on a smaller model (Haiku or Sonnet); the orchestrator runs on Sonnet or Opus.
-The model-tier routing is per agent, and the cost discipline pays for itself immediately on real workloads.
+Model-tier routing is per-agent, and the cost discipline pays for itself immediately on real workloads.

 from strands.memory import SummarizingConversationManager